pentandra/lifepreserver/content/blog/introducing-research-cases/index.markdown

     After Henry Oldenburg's prolific tenure as secretary of the Royal Society, several subsequent secretaries could not keep up with the volume and diversity of correspondence, so correspondence stagnated.
+James Jurin came along in the <span class="oldstyle">1720</span>s, and revived the society's correspondence.
+He was so successful that he couldn't handle the volume of correspondence after a while.
+In <span class="oldstyle">1752</span> the Committee of Papers was established to spread the load across the institution.

 [^neylon]: